 This course provides information on the importance and process of strategic planning in response to the rapid transformation in healthcare delivery.
 Students will examine and formulate strategies to assist in analyzing their organizational factors critical to strategic planning in order to achieve the organization’s mission.

-This course will explore organizational theory and behavior within the context of the health care environment.
-Health care organizations are ultimately driven by a mission of care and service, have a distinct culture and approach to meeting the complex and ever-changing needs of the healthcare consumer.
-Content will examine the culture of health care and how it impacts the way in which health care organizations and the people who work within health care interrelate.
-Health care organizations will be viewed from the system, organizational, group, and individual levels.
-Students will focus on the practical applications of theories and concepts of behavior within health care organizations.
+Healthcare organizations are ultimately driven by a mission of care and service.
+They have a distinct culture and approach to meeting the complex and ever-changing needs of the healthcare consumer.
+Students will examine the culture of healthcare and how it impacts the way organizations and the people working in health care interact.
+Healthcare organizations will be viewed from the system, community, organization, group, and individual levels.
+Students will examine and critique organizational behavior and apply theories, frameworks, and concepts to influence behavior in healthcare organizations.

-This course discusses the complex organizational dynamics and structures that dictate the interactions among the major components of the US. healthcare system.
+This course explores the complex organizational dynamics and structures that influence the interactions among the major components of the US. healthcare system.
 The course also provides opportunities to investigate current and emerging best practices to guide patient safety and excellence in service.

 As a member of a Six Sigma project team, students will learn how to lead and executive process-level improvement projects.
 They will develop process flow charts, collect and analyze data, develop hypotheses, and use basic statistical tools to determine optimum ways to reduce cost, improve processes and increase customer/client satisfaction.
 Where applicable, students will design simple experiments to validate theories.
 This hands-on class will focus on projects to eliminate waste and defects by applying lean and Six Sigma methodology.
 In-class case studies will focus on Healthcare issues.